harness/developer-hub/docs/chaos-engineering/chaos-faults/vmware/vmware-network-loss.md

 <div>
 This fault simulates issues within the VM network (or microservice) communication across services in different hosts.
 It helps determine the impact of degradation while accessing a microservice.
 The VM may stall (or get corrupted) while waiting endlessly for a packet.
 The fault limits the impact (blast radius) to the traffic that you wish to test by specifying the IP addresses.
+It simulates degraded network with varied percentages of dropped packets between microservices, loss of access to specific third party (or dependent) services (or components), blackhole against traffic to a given AZ (failure simulation of availability zones), and network partitions (split-brain) between peer replicas for a stateful application.

 </div>
 </details>